aobakwekeeme/ssrms.co.za2/README.md

 - High-speed internet connection
 - Desktop/laptop for government officials
 - Mobile device for customers and shop owners

+### Current Demo Limitations
+- Authentication uses hardcoded demo users (no real backend)
+- Data is not persisted between sessions
+- File uploads are simulated
+- Maps and charts show placeholder content
+- No real-time notifications or updates

 ## 🔒 Security